Find more information on upcoming hearings and the outcomes of hearings.

 What happens during a hearing

-A fitness to practise committee includes at least three panel members, including at least one member from the same registrant category as the registrant involved in the case, and one lay person.
+A fitness to practise committee includes at least three panel members, including at least one member registered with the EWC.
 The Committee is supported by an independent legal adviser.
 The Committee which sits at a hearing will not have had any previous knowledge of the case.

 The EWC’s case is presented by a barrister.
 Their role is to prove the facts of the case by presenting documentary evidence and witnesses.